Burningstone91/smart-home-setup/README.md

 ## Home Cinema <a name="home-cinema" href="https://github.com/Burningstone91/smart-home-setup#home-cinema"></a>
 ### Basic Explanation of Setup
-We have a little "Home Cinema" in the living room with an Epson projector, a 107" fixed screen, a Denon AVR and a pair of Dynaudio stand speakers.
+We have a small "Home Cinema" in the living room with an Epson projector, a 107" fixed screen, a Denon AVR and a pair of Dynaudio stand speakers.
 To play media there's a Raspberry Pi 4 running Libreelec, a Nintendo Switch and a Box from our cable provider for TV.
 Home Assistant is used to set the lights based on the current activity of the Logitech Harmony Remote, brighten/dim the lights on pause/play and pause/play on a phone call.

 ### Hardware Used
 <table align="center" border="0">